MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/cost-management/business-risks.md

 ms.date: 1/3/2019
 ---

-# Fusion: Motivations and business risks that drive cost governance
+# Motivations and business risks that drive cost governance

 This article discusses the reasons that customers typically adopt a Cost Management discipline within a cloud governance strategy.
 It also provides a few examples of business risks that drive policy statements.